 He specializes in Peninsular Literature of the 18th and 19th Centuries.
 Prof. Raillard has written articles on the erotic literature of the Spanish enlightenment, the aesthetic theory of the sublime in Spanish Romanticism, the Spanish Republic of Letters, the relationship between France and Spain in the late eighteenth century, as well as Mariano Jose de Larra’s narrative strategies.
-He has also published on the notion of Translatio imperii in eighteenth-century Spain as well as on the concepts of silence, solitude and friendship in late eighteenth-century Spanish literature.
+He has also published on the notion of Translatio imperii in eighteenth-century Spain, Romantic satanism, as well as on the concepts of silence, solitude and friendship in late eighteenth-century Spanish literature.

 His teaching experience covers all levels of language and literature instruction, and he has directed undergraduate independent study courses and Honors Theses.

 SpecialtyEighteenth-Century Spanish Literature

 PhD 2004, MA 2000 University of Virginia, BA 1998 Colgate University

 Associate Professor of Hispanic Studies - 2010 to present